psolymos/journal/_posts/2016-01-11-roadmap-for-dc-blog.md

 Turn some of the posts into video tutorials.

-Collect the posts in a a PACKT book?
-Plus some for the heavier DC book.
+Collect the posts in a book?
+How quickly it becomes obsolete?
+Maybe just scrape and put in a self published one offering print version on demand.
+This way there is no need for dubious printing houses.
+Plus some can go into the heavier DC book.

-Once it is written: schedule, and come up with social media marketing plan ([Buffer](buffer.com), Pablo images, etc.)
+Once it is written: schedule, and come up with social media marketing plan ([Buffer](http://buffer.com), Pablo images, etc.)

 Need a pool of picture that relates to DC.